layonmartins/DoubleLinkedListEditText/README.md

 ## Usage

-You can add the custom ViewGroup in your layout view by add in xml:
+You can add the custom DoubleLinkedListEditText in your layout view by add in xml:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"